 Baidu Japanese Language Search.
 In January 2008, after completing a Beta test that last nearly a year, we formally launched our Japanese search services at www.baidu.jp, run by our Japanese subsidiary, Baidu Japan.
 Our Japanese search services currently offer web search, image search, video search and blog search capabilities.
-In December 2008, we launched, in collaboration with Japanese personal handy-phone system (PHS) operator Willcom Inc., Chinese-language voice assistant search services for Chinese speakers visiting Japan.
+In September 2009, we launched a trial version of mobile search service in Japan.
+In December 2009, we launched Baidu Type, a Japanese input method for PC users.